Tensor diagrams and cluster combinatorics at punctures: Weyl group action at punctures

 Now we give the analogue of Theorem~\ref{thm:GS} in the case that boundary points carry vector decorations. \begin{lemma} The $W^{\mathbb{M}_\circ}$-action on $\mathscr{A}'({\rm SL}_k,\mathbb{S})$ is by cluster automorphisms. \end{lemma}

 \begin{proof}We can assume that $\mathbb{S}$ has boundary because otherwise we are dealing with the Fock-Goncharov version of the moduli space.
 Fix a puncture $p$ and consider a taut triangulation $\Delta$ which has the property that no arc is a loop based at $p$.
+(To construct such, start with any regular triangulation with no loops and mutate at boundary arches in last in first out fashion as in the proof of Lemma~\ref{lem:efficient}.)
 It still makes sense to consider vertices which are in row~$i$ around $p$.
 These will reside in $Q_k(\delta)$ or in $Q_k^1(\delta)$ according to whether or not $\delta$ has a boundary side and these again have weight $\omega_i$ at $p$ so that the formula \eqref{eq:partialpotential1} holds.

-We can mimic the argument from \cite[Section 3.1]{GoncharovShenCanonical} factoring the matrix $u_p$ in to matrices $u(\delta)$ indexed by triangles $\delta$ surrounding $p$ and get the corresponding formula \eqref{eq:partialpotential2}.
+We can mimic the argument from \cite[Section 3.1]{GoncharovShenCanonical} factoring the matrix $u_p$ into matrices $u(\delta)$ indexed by triangles $\delta$ surrounding $p$ and get the corresponding formula \eqref{eq:partialpotential2}.
 When $\delta$ has a boundary side, there is only one rhombus which contributes to the sum \eqref{eq:partialpotential2} because there are fewer steps required to move the ordered basis associated to the left side of $\delta$ to that for the right side of $\delta$.

-The induced subquiver on the vertices in row $i$ arond $p$ is again an oriented $m$-cycle for some $m$, and each edge in this cycle is part of a ``rhombus.''
+The induced subquiver on the vertices in row $i$ around $p$ is again an oriented $m$-cycle for some $m$, and each edge in this cycle is part of a ``rhombus.''
 The formula \eqref{eq:partialpotential3} again specializes to the rhombus Laurent monomial \eqref{eq:partialpotential2}, proving the assertion. \end{proof}